HaibinLai/HaibinLai.github.io/_pages/about_back.md

 - In context switches, we have `PCB`.
 So why do we still need to store information in the user stack and kernel stack?

 My research motivation stems from a deep curiosity for these "**stupid**" problems.
-I find profound joy in discovering and dissecting the hidden mechanisms behind computer architecture and operating systems.
+I find profound joy in discovering and dissecting the hidden mechanisms behind computer systems.

 This paper outlines the architectural evolution of my academic design, from a baseline instruction set (coursework) to custom optimization (research projects), culminating in a proposal to transition from an undergraduate compute node to a Ph.
 D.-scale parallel research unit, as Figure 1 shows.